andrenasturas/hausse/CONTRIBUTING.md

-# Contributing to Hausse
+# Contributing to hausse

-Welcome here!
-Hausse is a little first project, originally intended for the creation of static web sites, but which seeks to be as versatile as possible.
+Welcome here! **hausse** is a little first project, originally intended for the creation of static web sites, but which seeks to be as versatile as possible.
 Feel free to contribute with new features and use cases!

 - [Report bugs and request new features](#report-bugs-and-request-new-features)
 - [Get started with the source code](#get-started-with-the-source-code)